jaredly/geometricart/Roadmap.md

+# AddRemoveEdit action type

+Could simplify things a lot.
+Now the critical questoin: Can I do a subset?

 # Let's talk about the timeline.

 Want a "script library", similar to the palette library I guess, but better concieved.